-Regarding the amount of light necessary for a flagellar photoresponse appropriate to positive phototaxis, we have converged, through trial and error, to ≈ 1 $\mu E \cdot s^{-1} \cdot m^{-2}$ at a wavelength of 470 nm.
-While this value is much lower than in other photoresponse experiments [26] where $\approx 60 \ \mu \text{E} \cdot \text{s}^{-1} \cdot \text{m}^{-2}$ were used at a longer wavelength (543 nm), it is consistent with the sensitivity profile of channelrhodopsin-2 [57].
-More detailed studies of the wavelength sensitivity of the flagellar photoresponse should be carried out in order to reveal any possible wavelength dependencies of quantities such as the time constants $\tau{\rm r}$ and $\tau{\rm a}$.
+Regarding the amount of light necessary for a flagellar photoresponse appropriate to positive phototaxis, we have converged to $\approx 1\,\mu E\,s^{-1}\,m^{-2}$ at a wavelength of 470 nm.
+While this value is much lower than in other photoresponse experiments [26] where $\approx 60 \,\mu\text{E}\,\text{s}^{-1}\,\text{m}^{-2}$ were used at a longer wavelength (543 nm), it is consistent with the sensitivity profile of channelrhodopsin-2 [67].
+More detailed studies of the wavelength sensitivity of the flagellar photoresponse should be carried out to reveal any possible wavelength dependencies of quantities such as the time constants τ_r and τ_a .
 Our work has addressed the relationship between the stimulus and the photoresponse of Chlamydomonas using an adaptive model that has perhaps the minimum number of parameters appropriate to the problem, each corresponding to a physical process.
-Attempts to derive similar relationships between stimulus and photoresponse [27] used linear system analysis.
+Attempts to derive similar relationships between stimulus and photoresponse [27] used linear systems analysis.
 The result of such a signal-processing oriented method usually includes a much larger number of parameters necessary for the description of the system, without necessarily corresponding to any obvious measurable physical quantities.

 The evolutionary perspective that we emphasized in the introduction, culminating in the results presented in Fig. 2, points to several areas for future work.
 Chief among them is an understanding of the biochemical origin of the response and adaptive timescales of the photoresponse, in light of genomic information available on the various species.
-Flagellar and phototaxis mutants will likely be important in unravelling whether these time scales are associated with the axoneme directly or arise from coupling to cytoplasmic components.
-Additionally, we anticipate that directed evolution experiments such as those already applied to Chlamydomonas [58] can yield important information on the dynamics of phototaxis.
+Flagellar and phototaxis mutants will likely be important in unravelling whether these timescales are associated with the axoneme directly or arise from coupling to cytoplasmic components.
+Additionally, we anticipate that directed evolution experiments such as those already applied to Chlamydomonas [68] can yield important information on the dynamics of phototaxis.
 For example, is it possible to evolve cells that exhibit faster phototaxis, and if so, which aspect of the light response changes?
-For the multicellular green algae, these kinds of experiments may also impact on the organization of somatic cells within the extracellular matrix, which has been shown to exhibit significant variability [59].
+For the multicellular green algae, these kinds of experiments may also impact on the organization of somatic cells within the extracellular matrix, which has been shown to exhibit significant variability [69].

-Another aspect for future investigation sits within the general are of control theory; the adaptive phototaxis mechanism that is common to the Volvocine algae, and to other systems such as Euglena [60], is one in which a chemomechanical system achieves a fixed point by evolving in time so as to null out a periodic signal.
+Another aspect for future investigation sits within the general area of control theory; the adaptive phototaxis mechanism that is common to the Volvocine algae, and to other systems such as Euglena [70], is one in which a chemomechanical system achieves a fixed point by evolving in time so as to null out a periodic signal.
 Two natural questions arise from this observation.
 First, what evolutionary pathways may have led to this behavior?
-Second, are there lessons for control theory in general and perhaps even for autonomous vehicles in particular that can be deduced from this navigational strategy?
+Second, are there lessons for control theory in general and perhaps even for autonomous vehicles [71] in particular that can be deduced from this navigational strategy?
+Finally, an obvious extension of the present work would be to describe phototactic turns as slowly perturbed helical trajectories, along the lines followed for helical swimming in sperm chemotaxis [30].

-We close by emphasizing that the flagellar photoresponse - and by extension phototaxis - is a complex biological process encompassing many variables, and that in addition to the short-term responses to light stimulation studied here there are issues of long-term adaptation to darkness or phototactic light that have only recently have begun to be addressed [61].
-Together with the dynamics of phototaxis in concentrated suspensions [62], these are important issues for further work.
+We close by emphasizing that the flagellar photoresponse-and by extension phototaxis-is a complex biological process encompassing many variables, and that in addition to the short-term responses to light stimulation studied here there are issues of long-term adaptation to darkness or phototactic light that have only recently have begun to be addressed [72].
+Together with the dynamics of phototaxis in concentrated suspensions [73], these are important issues for further work.